Sarthak-22/MPU6050-IMU-session/README.md

 ### Pre-session Instructions
 * Download this Github repo as a zip folder (At the top right, click on the tab which says `Code`.
 Click on `Download ZIP`).
 * The zip file should now be visible in your system file storage.
-Extract all the files from that zip file, **except for `README.md`**, and store the remaining 3 files (index.html, style.css, script.js) inside a new folder named `data`.
+Extract all the files from that zip file, **except for `README.md`**, and only copy and store (ignore the other files) the 3 files (index.html, style.css, script.js) inside a new folder named `data`.
 * Store the folder `data` in a suitable location in your system storage which can be retrieved later.

 ### IMU webserver Pre-session instructions